Summer school holidays in NSW

 Beaches & water activities

 There’s also lots of fun to be had on rivers and lakes too.
 On the Murray River, you can ride a paddle steamer, cruise in a kayak or sleep in a houseboat.
 Or head to the Clarence Valley and follow the longest whitewater rafting trail in Australia.
-In Lake Macquarie, there’s stand-up paddle boarding, scuba diving, snorkelling, boating, fishing and more.
+In Lake Macquarie, there’s stand-up paddleboarding, scuba diving, snorkelling, boating, fishing and more.

 Off the coast of Narooma, you can snorkel with playful seals in the clear waters off Montague Island.
 In Port Stephens, you can swim in the ocean with wild dolphins and pat manta rays at Irukandji Shark and Ray Encounters.

 Take the family to the very top of Australia with a hike to the summit of Mount Kosciuszko.
 You’ll find other great family hikes in the Blue Mountains, Dorrigo National Park, Barrington Tops and the Warrumbungle National Park, which is also famous for stargazing.

-Discover mountain bike trails around Tathra, in the Snowy Mountains, near Coffs Harbour and in the Hunter Valley.
+Discover mountain bike trails around Tathra, the Snowy Mountains, the surrounds of Coffs Harbour and in and around the Hunter Valley.
 Spend a day horse riding through bushland in the Glenworth Valley or along the beach in Port Stephens with Sahara Trails.
 Go underground in the ancient Jenolan Caves or try canyoning in the Blue Mountains.